sabeydeedaya/docs/pages/deep-linked-ads/snap-mobile-tracking.md

 ## Using Branch Links in Snap Campaigns

-While the `App Installs` campaign type does not require the use of Branch links, you can insert Branch links into the `Drive Traffic to App` campaign type for ensuring proper routing including deferred deep linking.
+Branch links are not necessary for attribution, however, you can insert Branch links into the `Drive Traffic to App` campaign type if you are trying to use deferred deeplinking (send users to a specific page after install+launch).

 To use Branch links in your `Drive Traffic to App` campaigns: